BackmanLab/PWSpy/README.md

 A python module supporting operations related to Partial Wave Spectroscopy.

 ## Documentation
 This project is automatically documented by "Sphinx".
-If you have Sphinx installed then you can compile documentation to HTML. by navigating to the `docs` folder and running `make html`.
+If you have Sphinx installed then you can compile documentation to HTML by navigating to the `docs` folder and running `make html`.
 Formats other than HTML are also possible.
 Documentation is hosted online at [ReadTheDocs](https://pwspy.readthedocs.io/en/dev/) updating of documentation from the current version on Bitbucket can be performed by signing into the lab's account at `readthedocs.org`.